 We, at Rye, centre everything we do on the dignity of each individual.
 This is demonstrated in our community focus, which is an integral part of Sixth Form life.
-Sixth Form pupils will both benefit from the dedicated community in which they thrive and are part of every day, and provide a key element of it through their day to day interactions.
-Our strong sense of community is one which allows students to be able to be themselves, grow as individuals and have a strong support network of students and staff around them whilst continuously striving for their best.
+Sixth Form girls will benefit from the dedicated community in which they thrive and are part of every day, and provide a key element of it through their day to day interactions.
+Our strong sense of community is one which allows our girls to be able to be themselves, grow as individuals and have a strong support network of peers and staff around them whilst continuously striving for their best.

-In Sixth Form, all pupils will have a tutor who will look out for all academic and pastoral needs, as well as auxiliary tutors and the Head of Sixth Form, who is based in the Sixth Form Centre.
+In the Sixth Form, all girls will have a tutor who will look out for all of their academic and pastoral needs.
 Half termly target and appraisal meetings will be supplemented with regular smaller sessions with tutors.
-In 2020, Rye has launched a #BeWellDoWell campaign, which all school pupils will benefit from and highlights the strong focus we, as a school, put on our students mental health and well being alongside their academic success.
+In 2020, Rye launched a #BeWellDoWell campaign which highlights the strong focus we, as a school, put on all of our pupils’ mental health and well being alongside their academic success.
 Our nurturing approach encourages students to gain a sense of their own worth and promotes emotional well-being.
 We help them to build the courage and resilience required to realise their full potential.

 As senior pupils in the school, all Rye Sixth Formers play a part in helping the younger year groups.
-Prefects will be given basic Safeguarding training and full support from the Head of Sixth Form, to enable them to feel confident in working with younger pupils.
-This is part of the larger Prefect programme, which is focused on supporting those whose role is to support others.
+Prefects will be given basic Safeguarding Training and full support from the Sixth Form Team, to enable them to feel confident in working with younger pupils.
+This is part of the larger Prefect Programme which is focused on supporting others and being a voice for all.